Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The west of Sweden is dominated by the Scandinavian Mountains.
 During the Palaeozoic a continental collision between Scandinavia and Greenland produced this Caledonian mountain range.
 It underwent an extensional collapse during the Devonian.

 Further extension then occurred at the Scandinavian margin during Permian and Mesozoic time, followed by continental breakup.
 Over long periods of time the mountains were partially eroded and uplifted again while the depression, currently expressed by the Baltic Sea, developed.

 This depression accumulated continental sediments that underlie the southern and eastern coastal and offshore areas of Sweden.
-However Globalshift recognises that the sedimentary fill in the western Baltic Sea was not conducive to creation of a rich petroleum system.
+However, Globalshift recognises that the sedimentary fill in the western Baltic Sea was not conducive to creation of a rich petroleum system.

-The oil in Gotland, produced since 1974, occurs in these porous and fractured limestone reefs and to some extent in underlying sandstones.
+The oil in Gotland, produced since 1974, occurs in the porous and fractured limestone reefs and to some extent in underlying sandstones.
 Further undrilled reef structures have been identified on seismic and by geochemical data.

 Gas is also present in alum shales deposited in Cambro-Ordovician times in an anoxic inland sea in the area of Östergötland and Öland.
 Alum-shale, with its high content of organic material, can be broken down by bacteria to produce biogenic methane.

 Exploration for oil in Sweden has been sporadic.
 A number of wells were drilled in the late 1960s and early 1970s.
 Oil was discovered on the island of Gotland on trend with fields discovered in offshore Poland but with older reservoirs.
 Wells were drilled through to the early 1990s followed by a long hiatus.
 A few wells were then drilled from 2008.